Mount of Beatitudes - Jesus Most Famous Teaching

 21 “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.
 22 Many will say to Me on that day, ‘Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons, and in Your name perform many miracles?’
 23 And then I will declare to them, ‘I never knew you; DEPART FROM ME, YOU WHO PRACTICE LAWLESSNESS.’

-• What is Jesus’ criteria for entrance into the Kingdom?
+What is Jesus’ criteria for entrance into the Kingdom?
 Obedience to God because of the intimate relationship we who have experienced the Grace of God have with Him.
+That intimacy is a compelling force within us to please Him in all we say and do.

 24 “Therefore everyone who hears these words of Mine and acts on them, may be compared to a wise man who built his house on the rock.
 25 And the rain fell, and the floods came, and the winds blew and slammed against that house; and yet it did not fall, for it had been founded on the rock.
 26 Everyone who hears these words of Mine and does not act on them, will be like a foolish man who built his house on the sand.
 27 The rain fell, and the floods came, and the winds blew and slammed against that house; and it fell—and great was its fall.”

-• ‘What are you building your life on?’ asks Jesus.
-Religion verses Relationship.
+‘What are you building your life on?’ asks Jesus.
+Religion or Relationship?
 Seeking things from God without valuing a relationship with Him?
 Are we like the Prodigal Son and his Elder Brother, desiring the possession of their father without regard for an intimate relationship with him?

 28 When Jesus had finished these words, the crowds were amazed at His teaching; 29 for He was teaching them as one having authority, and not as their scribes.
 Matthew 6:1 - 7:29